-- Services or activities provided separately by another organisation from time to time may seek to use the school premises.
-The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place with regard to safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - Without this assurance then an application to use the premises will be refused
+• Services or activities provided separately by another organisation from time to time may seek to use the school premises.
+The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers.